comradecobweb/CobwebBrainfuck/README.md

-# JavaBrainfuck
+# CobwebBrainfuck

-JavaBrainfuck is a brainfuck implementation written in Java as a school project.
+CobwebBrainfuck is a brainfuck implementation written in Java as a school project.
 It supports custom memory length.